sri-rishi/JustWeather/README.md

 # weather-app

-HI! thois is a weather web app.
+Hi! this is a weather web app.

 Check current weather of you city.